Spatio-Temporal Meta-Graph Learning for Traffic Forecasting: Methodology

 \subsection{Spatio-Temporal Meta-Graph Learner}

 Here we formally describe a new spatio-temporal graph (STG) learning module.
-The term \textit{meta-graph} is coined to represent the generation of node embedding for graph structure learning, which is different from its definition in heterogeneous information networks (HIN) \cite{zhao2017meta, ding2021diffmg}.
+The term \textit{meta-graph} is coined to represent the generation of node embedding for Graph Structure Learning (GSL).
 According to the definition in Equation (\ref{eq:adaG}) and (\ref{eq:momG}), \textit{adaptive} graph relies on parameterized node embedding $E$ alone, while \textit{momentary} graph is in fact input-conditioned (either projecting $X_t$ or $H_t$ with parameter $W$).
 Apparently, this generation process determines the properties of the derived graphs, as the former is time-invariant but the latter is sensitive to input signals.
 This motivates us to further enhance the node embeddings for STG generation, as the real-world networks are more complex, manifesting spatio-temporal heterogeneity and non-stationarity.

 We are inspired by a line of research in memory networks, which aims to memorize typical features in seen samples for further pattern matching.
 This technique has been largely employed on computer vision tasks, such as few-shot learning \cite{vinyals2016matching, santoro2016meta} and anomaly detection \cite{gong2019memorizing, park2020learning}.
 In our case, we would like inject the memorizing and distinguishing capabilities into spatio-temporal graph learning.
 We thereby leverage the idea of memory networks and build a \textbf{Meta-Node Bank} $\Phi \in \mathbb{R}^{\phi \times d}$.
 Here $\phi$ and $d$ denote the number of memory items and the dimension of each item, respectively.
 We further define the main functions of this memory bank as follows: